iwis19/Tempo/README.md

 - Considering user experiences such as simplifying app interactions and incentivizing use
 - Designing UI/UX
 - Refactoring chunks of code to unify logic and naming processes
+- How basic authentication works, following a tutorial

 ---